ansible-learnfest/ansible-learnfest-guide/content/30-use-pah/_index.md

 Let's start, as the docs for this are distributed over some places we'll give some more instructions.

+### Setup demo project

+Before we configure content synchronization, we want to add a demo project:

+* Create a new **Project** pointing here: `https://github.com/ansible-learnfest/ee-flow.git`
+  * Have a look at the content on GitHub, esp the `collections/requirements.yml` file

+You will notice this project will fail to sync (Click on the **Jobs** menu on the left).
+This is because the `requirements.yml` file lists a dependency for a collection which is not yet available on your controller.

+To solve this issue, we have to configure your private automation hub to sync the necessary sources, and to configure your automation controller to use the content from your private automation hub.

 ### Add and use content in your Private Automation Hub

 Most of this is well documented [here](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.3/html-single/managing_red_hat_ansible_content_collections_and_ansible_galaxy_collections_in_automation_hub/index)